 Set in the Finger Lakes region, the planners that built this campus were both ambitious and geniuses.
-With beauty in mind they placed the campus on twenty three hundred acres of land which includes lakes, gardens, waterfalls and more.
-The main quad was placed over the dramatic Cayuga Lake, the longest in the region and was done so to invoke the thoughts of putting education on a high platform and the views are simply stunning.
+With beauty in mind, they placed the campus on twenty-three hundred acres of land which includes lakes, gardens, waterfalls, and more.
+The main quad was placed over the dramatic Cayuga Lake, the longest in the region, and was done so to invoke the thoughts of putting education on a high platform and the views are simply stunning.
 The mix of buildings from historic to modern and dramatic creates the perfect landscape of learning.
-One of the most impressive features of this campus though is Cascadilla Gorge, where eight waterfalls drop 400 feet from the campus into downtown, along with an array of beautiful gardens and 150-acre arboretum.
+One of the most impressive features of this campus though is Cascadilla Gorge, where eight waterfalls drop 400 feet from the campus into downtown, along with an array of beautiful gardens and a 150-acre arboretum.
 Students here love to head off the campus as well to the vibrant city of Ithaca, recently voted as one of the top 100 places to live in the world.

 It is Florida’s oldest post-secondary institution and the most beautiful campus in America, as ranked by the Princeton Review for 2015.
 The location itself is enough to warrant some attention as it is directly located on Lake Virginia, which leads to some pretty incredible views.
-Add in lush gardens, the greenhouse oasis, overhanging trees, rose gardens and pedestrian pathways that run through the scenery and you have a pretty incredible place to study.
-Students love the outdoor classroom spaces, the three-story atrium in the Bush Science Center and Olin Library that offers view of both the lake and the campus.
-The green grass, the palm trees and the modern buildings make this campus look more like a resort you want to spend a week at rather than a campus.
-At night when the moon rises and shimmers off the lake it turns the colors into deep blues and combined with the twinkling lights of the buildings, it is a perfect setting.
+Add in lush gardens, the greenhouse oasis, overhanging trees, rose gardens, and pedestrian pathways that run through the scenery and you have a pretty incredible place to study.
+Students love the outdoor classroom spaces, the three-story atrium in the Bush Science Center, and the Olin Library that offers a view of both the lake and the campus.
+The green grass, the palm trees, and the modern buildings make this campus look more like a resort you want to spend a week at rather than a campus.
+At night when the moon rises and shimmers off the lake, it turns the colors into deep blues, and combined with the twinkling lights of the buildings, it is a perfect setting.